 New Plays from Finland

-Kari Hotakainen (b.
-1957) is the author of a wide variety of texts.
-His pen has sprouted an abundance of fiction, books for young audiences, poems, plays, columns, newspaper articles, and advertisement texts.
-Hotakainen has won several literary awards.
-In 2002, he was awarded the Finlandia Prize, the most prestigious literary award in Finland, for his novel Trench Road.
-In 2006, he won the Nordic Drama Award for his play Border Crossing.
-In 2011, Hotakainen’s novel The Human Part (2009) won France’s Prix Courrier International award for best translated novel.
-His works have been translated into over 20 languages.
+Kari Hotakainen (born 1957) is an author and playwright who has written in a wide range of genres such as fiction, books for young audiences, poems, plays, columns, newspaper articles, and advertisement texts.
+Hotakainen has won several literary awards such as the Finlandia Prize in 2002 for his novel Trench Road (Juoksuhaudantie), the Nordic Drama Award in 2006 for his play Border Crossing (Punahukka), and France’s Prix Courrier International award for best translated novel in 2011 for The Human Part (Ihmisen Osa, 2009).
+His works have been translated into over twenty languages.

-Hotakainen builds his relationship to the world through language: the complexities of the world and the voices of a multitude of people form sentences that each carry significance.
-The protagonists of Hotakainen’s works are ordinary people who have lost their dignity, but have begun to fight against their own antagonisms and misapprehensions.
+Language plays a key role in Hotakainen’s texts, revealing through its complexity the inner psyches of his characters.
+The protagonists of his works are ordinary people who have lost their dignity but have begun to fight against their own antagonisms and misapprehensions.
 Hotakainen observes daily life and always finds new and unexpected meanings wherever he looks.